sujith-eag/personal-site/content/docs/python/col_extra/unit_3_q.md

 (iv)Sum of list of squares of numbers which are divisible by 5 in a.
 Rewrite the same using list comprehension.

-Write a Python recursive function, hanoi, which implements a recursive solution for Towers of hanoi
+Write a Python recursive function, Hanoi, which implements a recursive solution for Towers of Hanoi.

 ___

-Illustrate the following with example:
-i) DOC strings ii) local and global variables iii) pass by value and pass by object reference in python iv) Variable length arguments.
+Illustrate the following with example: i) DOC strings ii) local and global variables iii) pass by value and pass by object reference in python iv) Variable length arguments.

 What will be the output of the following code snippets:
 ```
 def test(n):
 	for x in [2,5,8]: